Naina (2002 film): Cast

+Production

+The film was shot in Chennai, Ottapalam, Nelliampathi, Thrissur and Alappuzha.
+Jayaram played dual roles, that of father and son.
+It was the last film directed by Manobala before his death in 2023.

 Soundtrack

-The film score and soundtrack were composed by Sabesh–Murali.
-The soundtrack, released in 2002, features 6 tracks with lyrics written by P. Vijay, Viveka, and K. Subash.
+The soundtrack was composed by Sabesh–Murali, with lyrics written by Pa.
+Vijay, Viveka, and K. Subash.
+Cinematographer Rajiv Menon made his singing debut with this film.

-Reception
+Critical reception

-Sify wrote "Naina starring Jayaram in a dual role and supposed to be a comedy is a torture inflicted on the helpless audience by director Manobala."
-Chennai Online wrote "The film probably would have turned out better, if the director was clear as to whether he wanted the film to be a comic caper or a sentimental, suspense thriller.
+Malini Mannath of Chennai Online wrote, "The film probably would have turned out better, if the director was clear as to whether he wanted the film to be a comic caper or a sentimental, suspense thriller.
 An injudicious blending of both, has resulted in a film that fails to satisfy".
+The film was also reviewed by Sify.